beeware/toga/docs/tutorial/tutorial-0.rst

     Be sure you are out of the folder that you are created a little while ago.

-Here is the command to run for your platform from your working directory, where we give the folder that we created a little while ago a name similar to our Python script and of course without :code:`.py` extension:
+Here is the command to run for your platform from your working directory, where we give the directory that we created a little while ago a name similar to our Python script and of course without :code:`.py` extension:

 .. tabs::